mabdelgowa/ansible_project/README.md

-Certainly!
-Here's a comprehensive `README.md` file for the [ansible_project](https://github.com/mabdelgowa/ansible_project) repository, designed to provide clear guidance on its purpose, structure, and usage.

----

 # Ansible Project: LAMP Stack Deployment with Docker

 This Ansible project automates the deployment of a LAMP (Linux, Nginx, MySQL, PHPMyAdmin) stack.
 In this setup, Nginx is installed directly on the host machine, while MySQL and PHPMyAdmin are deployed within Docker containers.
 The project is structured using Ansible roles for modularity and maintainability.